 If I had brought a bicycle which was allowed on all the trains, I could have ridden the American River trail west back to the Sacramento Amtrak station or east to Folsom.

 The El Dorado trail is being expanded toward Folsom.
 When it reaches Folsom, cyclists will be able to ride an off-road path all the way from Sacramento to Placerville in the gold country.

 Instead of biking, I rode the Gold Line back to Sacramento Amtrak where I boarded the Amtrak Capitol Corridor traveling south to Richmond.
-This is a scenic ride through Sacramento Valley farms, along the San Joaquin River, One of the highlights of this trip is the crossing of the Carquinez Strait on a 5620 foot long Benicia-Martinez drawbridge completed in 1930.
+This is a scenic ride through Sacramento Valley farms, along the San Joaquin River, and along the San Pablo Bay.
+One of the highlights of this trip is the crossing of the Carquinez Strait on a 5620 foot long Benicia-Martinez drawbridge completed in 1930.
 It is the second longest bridge in the U.S. and is 70 feet above the water.

 The route runs parallel to the shore line of the Strait and the San Pablo Bay.

-At Richmond, I transferred to BART light rail which alternates between arial and underground segments with stations in Berkeley and downtown San Francisco.
+At Richmond, I transferred to BART light rail which alternates between aerial and underground segments with stations in Berkeley and downtown San Francisco.

 BART’s Embarcadero Station is but a short walk to the Golden Gate Ferry terminal.